 MOT Emergency Coordinating Committee's efforts continue, says DG

-The Bahamas Department of Meteorology has given the "all clear" signal for the Islands Of The Bahamas as Hurricane Joaquin moves away from the archiapelgo, but the Ministry of Tourism's (MOT) Emergency Coordinating Committee remains in the command center in constant contact with MOT representativ
+The Bahamas Department of Meteorology has given the "all clear" signal for the Islands Of The Bahamas as Hurricane Joaquin moves away from the archiapelgo, but the Bahamas Ministry of Tourism's (BMOT) Emergency Coordinating Committee remains in the command center in constant contact with MOT representatives throughout the islands.

 An all clear signal means that all hurricane and tropical storm warnings and watches are discontinued for the entire Bahamas, however several islands in the Southern and Central Bahamas have been gravely affected by the storm that lingered over them for hours.

 Acklins, Crooked Island, Long Island and San Salvador were hit the hardest according to the National Emergency Management Agency (NEMA).